StakeReloadXS/StakeReloadXS/README.md

 August 7, 2023

 Client App:
-1. Updated UI
-Settings is now global and can be changed anytime without restart
+1. Updated UI Settings is now global and can be changed anytime without restart.
-2. Improved logs messages
+2. Improved logs messages.
-3. Fixed non English language redirection that makes the bot won't load
+3. Fixed non English language redirection that makes the bot won't load.
-4. Auto renew Cloudflare token (may not work if your IP is bad / slow connection)
+4. Auto renew Cloudflare token (may not work if your IP is bad / slow connection).
-5. Fixed an issue for auto drop when first code has typo / wrong
+5. Fixed an issue for auto drop when first code has typo / wrong.
-6. [US] Reduced daily bonus claim cost to 75 credits (30% of code drop cost)
+6. [US] Reduced daily bonus claim cost to 75 credits (30% of code drop cost).

 Server Updates:
-1. Added extra anti captcha providers (total 4)
+1. Added extra anti captcha providers (total 4).
 NOTE:
 Previous version still work with this update.

 Promocode:
 1000free

 Any new user who uses this will be credited a temporary balance for a no deposit trial amount.

 Thank you, everyone, for your continued support.